-2.3 C = CARING AND COMMUNITY-BASED
+2.3 C = Caring and Community-based

-Caring refers to Royal Roads' focus on placing the human at the centre and intentionally building relationships based on trust and respect to create a safe community and provide spaces for students to discuss the tensions that they face as they learn, change and grow.
+Caring refers to RRU's focus on placing the human at the centre and intentionally building relationships based on trust and respect to create a safe community and provide spaces for students to discuss the tensions that they face as they learn, change and grow.
 It is evidenced by establishing connections with program staff, faculty and student colleagues and beyond, and nurturing these relationships to support the success of all.